yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 ![alt text][polyfittest]

+In a video feed, subsequent images are computed with a simpler margin search.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 A function, `radius_of_curvature()`, was defined to calculate the radius of curvature of the polynomial fit lines.
 This function first calculates the radius of curvature in pixel space, then converts it to "real world" space in meters.